-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Dimethyl Fumarate or one of the brand names it is sold under including BG-12 or Tecfidera to help treat one’s multiple sclerosis.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Dimethyl Fumarate or one of the brand names it is sold under, including BG-12 or Tecfidera to help treat one’s multiple sclerosis.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Dimethyl Fumarate?

 - Why do life insurance companies care if I’ve been prescribed Dimethyl Fumarate?